 It is separated in two part, an histogram of the image and the control buttons.

-On the top left, two rows of buttons are to control the range of histogram drawing, using 90%, 95%, 96%, 98% or the full histogram range.
-Reducing the histogram range help to see faint nebulae in the image.
+On the top, a cursor control the range of histogram drawing, using 90% to 100% or the active histogram range.
+Reducing the histogram range make the image lighter and help to see the faint nebulae in the image.

 On the histogram you can move the high (green) and low (red) clipping bar with the mouse.